B3Dcmb/midapack/INSTALL.md

 Mappraiser has an independent build system, as it will eventually be moved to an other git repository.

-The library can be installed by specifying the source directory from the root of the repository:
+It can be installed from the mappraiser subdirectory, *once midapack is installed*:

 ```
+cd mappraiser
-cmake -S mappraiser -B build_mappraiser --install-prefix <path>
+cmake -S . -B build --install-prefix <path>
-cmake --build build_mappraiser
+cmake --build build
-cmake --install build_mappraiser
+cmake --install build
 ```

 ### Dependencies

 Mappraiser requires the following libraries:

+- MIDAPACK
 - MPI
 - LAPACK
 - CFITSIO

+For the installation to work properly, make sure that the environment variable `MIDAPACKROOT` is set to whatever installation prefix was used when installing midapack.

+The user may want to use a LAPACK implementation provided by Intel MKL (Math Kernel Library).
+If so, the feature may be enabled by passing the option `-D USE_MKL=ON`.

 ### ECG solver